kyleshevlin/react-edges/README.md

 - `bottomLeft`
 - `left`

-Each one is a render prop, receiving any props passed to Edges that are not one of these positional props, or the `margin` prop discussed below.
+Each one is a render prop, receiving any props passed to `Edges` that are not one of these positional props or the `margin` prop discussed below.

-- `margin`: Defaults to `1em` - Represents the distance from the edge of the deck to the edge of the surrounding box for that position.
+- `margin`: Defaults to `1em` - The distance from the edge of the viewport to the edge of the surrounding box for that position.

 ## License